microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ## Resources: `pipelines`

-If you have a pipeline that produces artifacts, you can consume the artifacts by defining `pipelines` resource.
+If you have a pipeline that produces artifacts, you can consume the artifacts by defining a `pipelines` resource.
 A pipeline can be another Azure DevOps pipeline or any external pipelines like Jenkins etc.

 ### Schema